DataS-DHSC/dhsc_quarto_template/README.md

 ## Using

 This project includes the following quarto templates.
 Edit the relevant template and render.
+Do not edit any file in the \_extensions folder.

 `template_DHSC_HTML.qmd` A standalone HTML report document with DHSC branding.